 Making court applications can be expensive and time-consuming.
 Do this only if:

-- you can't come to an agreement, AND
+- you and the other parent can't come to an agreement, AND

 - the other parent's failure to follow an order or agreement caused you and your child extreme inconvenience and cost you money.